TomerGamerTV/UAT-Global-Server/README.md

   - Everything is automated you can just afk for **DAYS** until legacy umas are full
   - Handles everything from disconnections to the game crashing.
 The show will go on as long as there isn't a new update. (it handles that too now lol)
   - Supports background play via emulators.
+  - If Auto tp recovery is set to false it will wait until you have enough tp to start the career run

 - ✅ **Saving of presets**: Save training parameters for easy access in future runs